alexiusacademia/batang_trader/content/posts/basics-of-technical-analysis.md

 ## Closing Remarks

 Now this is not a lot but I would like to think that this is a start.
 A start of understanding about the technical analysis of a market.
-Introducing begginers with few trading jargons that they may encounter along the way.
+Introducing beginners with few trading jargons that they may encounter along the way.

-I hope you like this artile.
+I hope you like this article.
 We'll be talking in more detail about some of the tools here in the future entries for a clearer understanding and real life examples.

 Thank you for reading.